 If you’re taking advantage of the RootHide jailbreak detection bypass for the Dopamine jailbreak on an A12-A15 device running iOS or iPadOS 15.0-15.4.1 and you also depend on Sileo as your package manager app, then we would strongly recommend opening Sileo and refreshing your sources this morning.

 The Sileo Team is out with a new update for the Sileo package manager on Thursday, this time bringing the public release up to version 2.5.

-The Sileo Team released yet another update to the Sileo package manager for jailbroken iPhones and iPads this week, this time bringing it up to version 2.2.5.
+The Sileo Team pushed an update for the Sileo package manager on Monday, officially bringing it up to version 2.4.2.

 Saturday evening, Sileo Team lead developer Amy While (@elihwyma) officially ended the Sileo package manager app’s support for the XinaA15 jailbreak tool for arm64e devices running iOS or iPadOS 15.0-15.1.1.